Rehandra145/Rehandra145/README.md

 # Hi there, I'm Rehandra! 👋

 ## 🚀 About Me
-I'm a **Computer Science student** at **Universitas Riau** with a deep passion for **digital automation, web development, data analysis, and cyber security**.
+I'm a **Computer Science student** at **Universitas Riau** with a deep passion for **digital automation, web development, graphic design, data analysis, and cyber security**.
 I love learning new technologies and working on exciting projects.
 Let's grow together! 🌻

 ## 💡 Skills & Technologies